txchen/light-server/README.md

 * Trigger custom command if watched files change
 * Trigger browser reload if watched files change
 * Trigger css reload without refreshing page
+* Live reload does not require any setup, and even works on smart phones
 * Auto inject client reload javascript in html, no need to manually add
 * Live reload websocket server uses the same port as http server
 * Proxy to another http server